 Renato Mambor (Rome 1936 – 2014) was a painter, writer, photographer and actor.
 He was a known member of the ‘Scuola di Piazza del Popolo’ artistic movement born in the late 1950s and 1960s in Rome and is considered the founder of the Conceptual Neo-Figuration movement (Neofigurazione Concettuale).

-From actor to painter
+Renato Mambor artist: from actor to painter

 In the mid-sixties, Mambor began working for cinema and theatre, temporarily interrupting the pictorial experience.
 The theatre also involved him as a set designer; in the nineties, after a ten-year hiatus, the artist returns to painting which now becomes more complex, as he is able to summarize the aesthetic and research components of his previous theatrical experience.
 He continued to paint and exhibit until early December 2014.